Home treatment is often the first treatment for a rotator cuff problem. Treatment can help relieve the discomfort and keep the problem from getting

 flow to them.
 When combined with gentle motion, heat can ease

-Repeat these steps 2 to 3 times a day to reduce the
+Repeat these steps 2 or 3 times a day to reduce the

 risk of permanent stiffness in the joint.